What made you “have anxiety?”

 Therapy helped, medication helped.

 My official diagnosis came about as a result of seeking help for physical symptoms of anxiety.
-Referrals into the mental health service, assessments, talk therapy, one on one counselling, they all helped.
+Referrals into the mental health service, assessments, talk therapy, one on one counseling, all helped.

 It catapulted me into a spiral of trying to find my identity, and what I wanted to be and do, not based on the expectations and needs of others.